seed-run/homepage/_docs/adding-nodejs-projects.md

 - Unit tests via the `npm run test` command.
 You can read more on [running tests here]({% link _docs/running-tests.md %}).
 - Most common Serverless plugins including, [Serverless Webpack](https://github.com/serverless-heaven/serverless-webpack).

+Seed auto-detects the package manager.
+If a `yarn.lock` is found then Yarn will be used, And if `package-lock.json` is found then npm will be used.
+If neither are found then Seed defaults to npm.

 We also have a popular starter project you can use - [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter).